Vidvox/hap/README.md

 Hap
 ====

-Hap is a video codec that performs decompression using a computer's graphics hardware, substantially reducing the CPU usage necessary to play video - this is useful in situations where CPU power is a limiting factor, such as when working with high resolution video.
+Hap is a video codec that performs decompression using a computer's graphics hardware, substantially reducing the CPU usage necessary to play video - this is useful in situations where CPU power is a limiting factor, such as when working with multiple high resolution videos in real-time.

 When supported natively by a host application, Hap has a number of distinct advantages over other codecs commonly used for real-time video playback.